Giving Tuesday, as you may know, is a national movement in which everyone donates to charity the first Tuesday after Thanksgiving.

-There are almost 500,000 people following our Powwows.com Facebook page and if everyone donated at least $10 to your favorite charity, that's 5M dollars that could make a difference in a person's life!
+There are over 800,000 people following our Powwows.com Facebook page and if everyone donated at least $10 to their favorite charity, that's $8 million that could make a difference in a person's life!
 (But feel free to donate more!)

-If you're strapped for cash, no problem, you can donate food, clothes or volunteer your time serving dinner at a senior center, community center or homeless shelter.
+If you're strapped for cash, no problem—you can donate food, clothes or volunteer your time serving dinner at a senior center, community center or homeless shelter.
 Giving Tuesday is about giving, in any way that you can.

-Historically for Native people, it is in our blood to give and help people in need!
-Were we not the original people who helped those colonists survive their first Winters here in this country?
+Historically for indigenous peoples, it is in our blood to give and help people in need.
+Were we not the original people who helped those colonists survive their first winters here in this country?

-- Most donations are tax-deductible (get & save your donation receipt and check with an accountant)
+- Most donations are tax-deductible (get and save your donation receipt and check with an accountant)